 Carolyn Cowan is a kundalini yoga teacher and psychosexual therapist with a specialisation in trauma, anxiety and addiction.
-From 04th – 10th November 2019 she is running a week-long intensive training in Camden called ‘mastering the addictive personality’.
+From 1st – 7th July 2020 she is running a week-long online intensive training on ‘mastering the addictive personality’.
 We asked Carolyn to share more on addiction and yoga – and to explain what her in-depth training in November will cover.
-Booking details are shared below.

 This training looks at addiction from the perspective of addiction being, in essence, a safety mechanism.
 Another way of looking at it is addiction as an anxiety mechanism, or it could be an armour to protect yourself from your feelings and your history.